bztrs-agency/shopware_plugin_reschannable/README.md

 ##### Performance: API record limit per call
 This means that Channable is only allowed to read out the number of articles entered per call.
 Should your shop server cancel on call, you can reduce this number.<br />
-Default: 250
+Default: 1000

 ### Connect to Channable
 1. Open the Channable Configuration via the Plugin Manager.
-2. Click the "Auto Connect" button.
+2. Click on the "Auto Connect" button of the shop you want to connect to.
 You will now be redirected to Channable, where you can connect your shop with Channable.
 3. For more information about configuring in Channable, see the Channable Help Center: https://support.channable.com/hc/en-us